Cupping therapy: Wet cupping

 The first reported usages are found in the Islamic hadith, sayings attributed to or describing the actions of the Islamic prophet Muhammad.
 Hadith from Muhammad al-Bukhari, Muslim ibn al-Hajjaj Nishapuri and Ahmad ibn Hanbal support its recommendation and use by Muhammad.
 As a result, wet cupping has remained a popular remedy practiced in many parts of the Muslim world.

-In Finland, wet cupping has been done at least since the 15th century, and it is done traditionally in saunas.
-The cupping cups were made of cattle horns with a valve mechanism in it to create a partial vacuum by sucking the air out.
+In Finland, wet cupping has been done since the 15th century, and it is done traditionally in saunas.
+The cups were made of cattle horns with a valve mechanism inside to create a partial vacuum by sucking the air out.
 Cupping is still practiced in Finland as part of relaxing and/or health regimens.

+The points used in wet and dry cupping are varied and intended to correspond to areas of pain and blockage.
+Over the years treatment plans have been created but, due to their holistic nature, the points used may vary depending on the individual.

 Traditional Chinese medicine

 In Chinese, cupping is known as "pulling-up jars" (拔罐 (báguàn)).
-According to traditional Chinese medicine (TCM), cupping is done to dispel stagnation (stagnant blood and lymph), thereby improving qi flow, in order to treat respiratory diseases such as the common cold, pneumonia and bronchitis.
-Cupping also is used on back, neck, shoulder and other musculoskeletal conditions.
+According to traditional Chinese medicine (TCM), cupping is done to dispel stagnation (stagnant blood and lymph), thereby improving qi flow, to treat respiratory diseases such as the common cold, pneumonia and bronchitis.
+Cupping is used on the back, neck, shoulder, and other musculoskeletal conditions.
 Its advocates claim it has other applications as well.
 Cupping is not advised, in TCM, over skin ulcers or to the abdominal or sacral regions of pregnant women.

 Society and culture

-Cupping has gained publicity in modern times due to its use by American sport celebrities including National Football League player DeMarcus Ware and Olympians Alexander Naddour, Natalie Coughlin, and Michael Phelps.
+Cupping has gained publicity in modern times due to its use by American sport celebrities including National Football League player DeMarcus Ware, National Basketball Association star Shaquille O'Neal, Olympians Alex Naddour, Natalie Coughlin, and Michael Phelps and tennis player Ben Shelton.
 Medical doctor Brad McKay wrote that Team USA was doing a great disservice to their fans who might "follow their lead", calling cupping an "ancient (but useless) traditional therapy."
-Steven Novella noted "It is unfortunate that elite athletics, including the Olympics, is such a hot bed for pseudoscience."
+Steven Novella noted "It is unfortunate that elite athletics, including the Olympics, is such a hotbed for pseudoscience."

-There is a description of cupping in George Orwell's essay "How the Poor Die", where he was surprised to find the antiquated practice applied to him in a Paris hospital.
+There is a description of cupping in George Orwell's essay "How the Poor Die", where he was surprised to find the antiquated practice applied to another patient in a Paris hospital.
 In the 1964 Hollywood film, Zorba the Greek cupping is depicted with the character Zorba, played by Anthony Quinn, performing it on the character played by Lila Kedrova.

-Perceived benefits of cupping have often been perpetuated by celebrities and athletes who use these therapeutic interventions in their daily lives.
+The perceived benefits of cupping have often been perpetuated by celebrities and athletes who use these therapeutic interventions in their daily lives.
 Professional swimmer Michael Phelps received publicity during the 2016 Olympics for the purple bruises evident on his back resulting from cupping.
-He has been known to "do it before every meet he goes to" in order to "speed up recovery".
+He has been known to "do it before every meet he goes to to "speed up recovery".
 Celebrity endorsements such as these may bias individuals to feel benefits from the practice.